-The banking company closed its studio five years later and I took a job as an assistant producer with an independent production company that piled loads and loads of paperwork on me.
+The banking company closed its studio five years later, and I took a job as an assistant producer with an independent production company that piled loads and loads of paperwork on me.
 I couldn’t keep up and the company wasn’t happy with me.
 After my three-month probation was up, I left.

 By then, most of my clients had gone.
 That’s when I started to rebuild my business.
 I don’t do wedding videos now.
-Instead, I do a lot of corporate and events video and a little bit of advertising.
+Instead, I do a lot of corporate and events videos and a little bit of advertising.